votchallenge/toolkit-legacy/documentation/internals.md

 Trajectory format
 -----------------

-Similarly to the output of the tracker, the final combined bounding-box trajectory is encoded as a comma-separated list of four values per frame:
+The tracker has to output a single bounding box per frame.
+The final output of the tracker (the final combined bounding-box trajectory) is encoded as a comma-separated list of four values per frame:

     <left_1>,<top_1>,<width_1>,<height_1>
     <left_2>,<top_2>,<width_2>,<height_2>